kagruber2412/RIntroduction_MA-DS/Grammer_of_Graphics.md

 | theme_minimal()  | minimal theme with no background annotations       |
 | theme_linedraw() | black lines of various widths on white backgrounds |
 | theme_light()    | light grey lines and axes                          |

+Arguments:
+* base_size: base font size (the default value is 11)
+* base_family: base font family (a huge number of fonts can be made available via the `extrafonts` add-on package).
+* base_line_size: base size for line elements (default is base_size/22)
+* base_rect_size: base size for rect elements (default is base_size/22)

-* **scales** map values in the data space to values in the aesthetic space (color, size, shape, ...) and are reported on the plot using axes and legends.
+6. **scales** map values in the data space to values in the aesthetic space (color, size, labels, ...) and are reported on the plot using axes and legends.

 | Scale                                      | Description                                  |
 |--------------------------------------------|----------------------------------------------|